 Digital photography means a few things for photographers.
 First, it gives you the opportunity to take a lot more photos than you would be able to use film.
 When you aren’t limited by the number of shots you can take you can fully immerse yourself in a situation or story.
 By capturing a story holistically and taking many photos it allows you to select after one that captures the feeling best.

 Secondly, digital photography means the ability to manipulate your image after taking it.
-It’s not just about the shot you take with your camera but also what you do with the photograph afterwards.
+It’s not just about the shot you take with your camera but also what you do with the photograph afterward.
 Applications like Adobe Lightroom give you the ability to add more artistic aspects to a photograph.
 The choices you make in editing a photo can convey certain aspects of the story.